alc0ve/react-le-petit-mignon/README.md

 ## Description

-My Portfolio template for developer/designers built with React.
-I used it to showcase basic about me, my work, and other information to clients.
 This is an updated portfolio with use of React.
 It contains an about me, project/portfolio section, resume section with a downloadable pdf, and a contact secton with a form to submit that I will directly receive via email.

 ## Table of Contents